-Based upon review of historical LPH gauging and recovery efforts at the Site, the addition of four monitoring wells (CSXT MW-67 through CSXT MW-70) will further delineate subsurface LPH presence around the turntable and between the two existing MARC 20,000 gallon diesel aboveground storage tanks (ASTs) and the former diesel AST.
-Figure 4 shows the proposed locations of the four additional monitoring wells.
 All four wells will be installed to twenty-five feet below ground surface.
 Well construction will include a 4-inch PVC riser installed to 5 ft bgs, with twenty feet of 4-inch 10-slot PVC screen.
 The wells will be finished as flush mounted wells.
-New wells containing measureable thicknesses of LPH will be evaluated for LPH recovery.
+If LPH is observed during new well installation activities and/or future groundwater monitoring, MDE will be notified in accordance with Code of Maryland Regulations (COMAR) 26.10.01.03, and LPH will be recovered in accordance with COMAR 26.10.01.04, the approved CAP, and the Consent Order.
 Recovery methods to be implemented at the additional wells will be evaluated based on the amount of measureable LPH observed in each well and the logistics of using the various recovery methods in certain areas of this active rail yard.
-Wells that do not contain measureable thicknesses of LPH will be included in the quarterly groundwater sampling program.
+All new monitoring wells will be incorporated into the LPH/groundwater monitoring program, and all new wells that do not contain measureable thicknesses of LPH will be included in the quarterly groundwater sampling program.